Crime Prevention Tips

-5. Always keep the windows of your car shut and doors locked, whether you're in or out of your car.
+5. Always keep the windows of your car rolled-up and doors locked, whether you're in or out of your car.

 7. Report any suspicious activity to the Texas Tech Police Department or the Lubbock Police Department.
 You can contact the Texas Tech Police Department by calling 743-2000, 742-3931, utilizing the blue phone system or in emergencies on campus, call 911.
 You can contact the Lubbock Police Department at 775-2865.
 If you are using a pay phone or cell phone please call 911.

 To prevent your car from being stolen:

-4. Keep your car in a garage and lock the garage door.
+3. Keep your car in a garage if available and lock the garage door.

 If your car is stolen, have the following information to give to the police:

-1. Year, make, model, license plate number, VIN and color of the car and location vehicle was last parked or seen.
+1. Year, make, model, license plate number, VIN, color of the car and location vehicle was last parked or seen.

 2. Approximate time the car was stolen.